faros-ai/faros-events-cli/README.md

 ### Reporting build steps

-> ❗️ Faros Community Edition does not currently support build steps

 In addition to tracking build outcomes, you can also instrument specific steps in your build processes.

 After reporting the start of a build: